Overview

 Proper nutrition

-Prevent fasciculations by eating a balanced diet high in vitamins, minerals, and other vital components.
+Prevent fasciculations by eating a balanced diet of vitamins, minerals, and other vital components.

 Regular exercise